 Joint Utility Board Sewage Treatment Plant Outfall Relocation Project

 - The treatment plant is on land leased from Cowichan Tribes.
-The lease agreement includes a commitment to make reasonable effort to move the outfall from the Cowichan River.
+The lease agreement includes a commitment to make a reasonable effort to move the outfall from the Cowichan River.

-- During periods of very low river flow there is not enough flow to provide the desired amount of effluent dilution.
-Low River flows are expected to become more frequent in the future.
+- During periods of very low river flow, there is not enough flow to provide the desired amount of effluent dilution.
+Low river flows are expected to become more frequent in the future.

 - The existing outfall infrastructure is at risk of damage from log jams and gravel accumulation.